PowerDNS/draft-edns-otel-trace-ids/draft-edns-otel-trace-ids.md

 To achieve this correlation, a tracing identifier is generated on the front end system that receives the initial request and passed to downstream systems.
 These downstream systems will generate data related to the request that can be collected and used in system health measurements or trouble shooting.

 This document defines a new EDNS{{!RFC6891}} option (TRACEPARENT) to pass tracing identifiers between DNS servers.
+It follows the W3C recommendation for Trace Context and the traceparent HTTP header, version 00{{!W3C.trace-context}}.

 # Conventions and Definitions